lanukim/lanukim.github.io/index.md

 As a postdoctoral fellow at Stanford, I have been involved in projects that study the role of gender in the process of knowledge creation.
 I began a project to investigate whether gendered research interests contribute to women’s underrepresentation in the professoriate.
 Through analyzing nearly 1 million PhDs who received a degree in U.S. institutions, this research has employed natural language processing techniques and advanced statistical methods to locate potential systematic bias toward particular research ideas.
 I have found that scientific knowledge associated with women (e.g., schooling or infants) is devalued in academia.

-**Lanu Kim**, Daniel Smith, Bas Hofstra, and Daniel McFarland.
-“Gendered Knowledge and Its Impact on Career Outcomes.” [under review after R&R]
+**Lanu Kim**, Daniel Scott Smith, Bas Hofstra, and Daniel A. McFarland.
+2022.
+“Gendered Knowledge in Fields and Academic Careers.” _Research Policy_ 51(1).
+[Link](https://doi.org/10.1016/j.respol.2021.104411)

 **Lanu Kim**, Bas Hofstra, and Sebastian Munoz-Najar Galvez.
 “Differential Return on Performance Persists the Gender Pay Gap among Faculty in the Public University System.” [draft ready]